Blake Treinen: Los Angeles Dodgers (2020–present)

 Treinen was expected to return for the start of the 2024 season but suffered cracked ribs and a bruised lung in spring training and began the season on the injured list.
 After a minor league rehab assignment, he was activated by the Dodgers on May 5.
 He was effective despite lower velocity.
 He pitched 46 2/3 innings in 50 games, with a 7–3 record, 1 save, 4 blown saves, a 1.93 ERA, and 56 strikeouts.
 He pitched 3 2/3 scoreless innings with two saves in the NLDS and allowed one run in 4 1/3 innings in the NLCS.
 He earned two wins with a 4.15 ERA in 4 1/3 innings in the World Series, pitching poorly in the 9th inning of Game 2.
 On December 10, Treinen signed a two-year, $22 million contract to remain with the Dodgers.

 Treinen earned his first loss and blown save of the 2025 season on April 6.
 On April 19, he returned to the injured list due to forearm tightness; he was transferred to the 60-day injured list on May 1.
 Treinen rejoined the Dodgers on July 27, and he allowed one run in 2/3 of an inning the following day.
 In September, Treinen earned the loss in five consecutive Dodgers losses, a feat not accomplished in the majors since at least 1912.
 The streak started on September 6, when he relieved Yoshinobu Yamamoto, who had pitched 8 2/3 no-hit innings.
 The fifth loss was on September 21, when he allowed three runs and got two outs after Emmett Sheehan's scoreless seven innings.
 He finished the season with a 2–7 record, 5.40 ERA in 26 2/3 innings over 32 games.
 His struggles continued in the postseason as Treinen allowed two runs in one inning of the 2025 NLDS, one run in 1 1/3 innings of the 2025 NLCS and one run on five hits in 1 2/3 innings of the 2025 World Series.

+Treinen made 29 appearances for the Dodgers to begin the 2026 campaign, recording a 4–1 record and 3.52 ERA with 25 strikeouts.
+On June 20, 2026, he was placed on the injured list due to right elbow inflammation.
+Treinen was transferred to the 60–day injured list on August 11.